arnonym/ha-plugins/README.md

     realm: '*'
     user_name: homeassistant
     password: secure
-    answer_mode: listen  # "listen" or "accept", see below
+    answer_mode: listen  # "listen", "accept", or "reject". see below
     settle_time: 1 # time to wait for playing the message/actions/etc. after call was established
     incoming_call_file: "" # config and menu definition file for incoming calls, see below
     options: ''